VasilLisgran/YouTube-Interest-Analyzer-based-on-linear-space-cosine-and-Riemann-Integral-Sums-Decay/README.md

 # Introduction

-YouTube Interest Analyzer based on a geometric and integral approach where user and content are represented as vectors in a multi-dimensional category space.
-The system uses **integral decay (Riemann sum)** to account for temporal dynamics — older views lose relevance over time.
+YouTube Interest Analyzer represents users and content as vectors in a 17-dimensional category space.
+The system uses **Exponential Temporal Decay** to account for temporal dynamics — older views lose relevance over time.
 ## How does it work?
 (Short description)

 ## 1. Data Collection (Java)